DIY Slime – Slime Party

 - Measure 2 ounces (60 mL) of clear PVA solution into a plastic cup.

-- Add 1 tablespoon (15 mL) of the Borax cross-linker solution and stir.
+- Add 1 ounce (30 mL) of the Borax cross-linker solution and stir.
 After several minutes of stirring, all of the PVA should be stuck together in one large clump on the stirring stick.
 There you have it … slime!
-It's that simple.
+It’s that simple.

 - The slime can be stored in a zipper-lock bag for safekeeping.
 Clean up is easy if you have water and paper towels for slimy hands and for surfaces that have been “accidentally” slimed.
 When you’re finished, you can just throw the slime and materials into the trash.
 Or, you could toss the slime back into the zipper-lock bag and send it home with your young scientist.